2nd Aug 2021 | St Jude Invitational

 St. Jude Invitational Trends

 The St Jude Classic has been upgraded to a WGC event and moved in the schedule.
 We look at the trends needed to win at TPC Southwind.

 The St Jude Classic was upgraded to a WGC event last year and moved in the calendar but the course is the same.
 Ranked amongst the hardest (non-major) par-70s on tour, TPC Southwind demands accuracy, with fairways and greens at a premium.

 A par 70 course with only two par-5s, the object is to keep the ball in play and in good positions.
 In 2012, the tournament averaged 2.82 birdies per round, the seventh-lowest all season.

-Here are the trends needed to win the St. Jude Classic based on the last twelve champions (excluding Lee Westwood):
+Here are the trends needed to win the St. Jude Classic based on the last 13 champions (excluding Lee Westwood):

 Top-60 for adjusted scoring average

 A mixture of strong putters (Brian Gay & Justin Leonard) and power hitters (Brooks Koepka & Dustin Johnson) have won in recent years but what ties them together is a good adjusted scoring average.
 A player can be a demon with the flat stick or get the ball close with approach shots.
 Either way is valid as long as they fashion a score.

 Top-60 for proximity to the hole

 On a difficult course there is a premium on quality approach play.
-The last twelve winners averaged 55th on tour for approach shot proximity.
+The last 13 winners averaged 52nd on tour for approach shot proximity.

 Top-60 on tour for par-4 scoring